Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

 \section{Experiments}

 To support the results presented in \cref{sec:main_result}, we performed an experimental evaluation using synthetic data and real-world datasets.

-\paragraph{Baselines} We compare our Weighted MinHash approach against 4 baseline methods, 2 linear sketching based and 2 sampling-based, with the goal of evaluating the trade-off between sketch size and accuracy in estimating inner products.
-Those methods are: \begin{description}[style=unboxed,leftmargin=.5cm] \item[\em Johnson-Lindenstrauss Projection (JL):] equivalent to the AMS sketch \cite{AlonMatiasSzegedy:1999,Achlioptas:2003}.
+\myparagraph{Baselines} We compare our Weighted MinHash approach against 4 baseline methods, 2 linear and 2 sampling-based, with the goal of evaluating the trade-off between sketch size and accuracy in estimating inner products.
+Those methods are: \begin{description}[style=unboxed,leftmargin=0cm] \item[\em Johnson-Lindenstrauss Projection (JL):] equivalent to the AMS sketch \cite{AlonMatiasSzegedy:1999,Achlioptas:2003}.
 Uses a random matrix $\bs{\Pi}$ with scaled $\pm 1$ entries (\Cref{fact:jl_result}). \item[\em CountSketch (CS):] classic linear sketch introduced in \cite{CharikarChenFarach-Colton:2002}, and corresponds to multiplication with a $\bs{\Pi}$ that has sparse random entries.
 We follow the implementation in \cite{LarsenPaghTetek:2021}, using $5$ repetitions of the sketch and taking the median to improve performance. \item[\em MinHash Sampling (MH):] method described in \Cref{alg:minhash_sketch}; we use a single sketch without any median estimate. \item[\em $k$-Minimum Values Sampling (KMV):] sampling-based sketch closely related to MinHash, but it draws samples from the vector being sketched \emph{without replacement}.
 It can also be used to estimate union size.
-We follow the implementations from \cite{BeyerHaasReinwald:2007} and \cite{SantosBessaChirigati:2021}. \item[\em Weighted MinHash Sampling (WMH):] our method described in \Cref{alg:weighted_sketch}; we use a single sketch without any median estimate. \end{description}
+We follow the implementations from \cite{BeyerHaasReinwald:2007} and \cite{SantosBessaChirigati:2021}. \item[\em Weighted MinHash Sampling (WMH):] our method described in \Cref{alg:weighted_sketch}; we use a single sketch without any median estimate. \end{description} \myparagraph{Storage Size} For linear sketches, we store the output of the matrix multiplication $\bs{\Pi}\bv{a}$ as 64-bit doubles.
+We also store $W_\bv{a}^{val}$ and $H_\bv{a}^{val}$ as 64-bit doubles.
+Since sampling-based sketches need to store hash values (which in our case are 32-bit ints), a sampling-based sketch with $m$ samples takes $1.5x$ as much space as a JL sketch with $m$ rows.
+In our experiments, we plot \emph{storage size} which denotes the total number of bits in the sketch divided by 64, i.e., the total number of 64-bit doubles (or equivalent) used in the sketch.
+Standard quantization tricks could likely be used to reduce the size of numbers in all sketches (linear and sampling), but we leave the development of such methods to future work.
+As a starting point, we note that there has already been interesting work on quantized JL projections \cite{Jacques:2015, LiMitzenmacherSlawski:2016}, and the SimHash method for estimating cosine similarity can be viewed as a ``1-bit'' quantization of a JL sketch \cite{Charikar:2002}.